nhamilto/FlowTools/docs/_sources/CONTRIBUTING.rst.txt

 Submit Feedback
 ^^^^^^^^^^^^^^^^^^
-The best way to send feedback is to file an issue at `Link text <https://github.com/nhamilto/FlowTools/issues>`_ .
+The best way to send feedback is to file an issue at `github.com/nhamilto/FlowTools/issues <https://github.com/nhamilto/FlowTools/issues>`_ .

 If you are proposing a feature: